 The facial recognition bag checks will be activated at Minneapolis-St.Paul International Airport this coming summer.

-Facial Recognition Baggage Checks
+Delta Will Introduce Facial Recognition for Baggage Checks